What is Access to this pc has been blocked for security reasons scam?

 It is important to mention that scammers could use the provided remote access to steal personal information (for example, credit card details, login credentials), commit identity fraud, download sensitive files, install malware, and so on.
 Therefore, it is strongly recommended to ignore websites of this type and never call telephone numbers displayed on them.

 It is worthwhile to mention that users do not visit technical support scam websites intentionally.
-Typically, these pages are promoted through deceptive advertisements, other shady pages, and potentially unwanted applications (PUAs).
+Typically, these pages are promoted through deceptive advertisements, other shady pages, and certain applications.

-Also, PUAs can be designed to gather Internet Protocol addresses, geolocations, URLs of visited pages, entered search queries, etc., or even sensitive information.
-What is worse, data collected by installed PUA could be shared with third parties (potentially cybercriminals), used to steal identities, online accounts, etc.
+Also, such apps can be designed to gather Internet Protocol addresses, geolocations, URLs of visited pages, entered search queries, etc., or even sensitive information.
+What is worse, collected data could be shared with third parties (potentially cybercriminals), used to steal identities, online accounts, etc.

 |Name||Access to this pc has been blocked for security reasons pop-up|